hashicorp/design-system/website/docs/components/form/textarea/partials/guidelines/guidelines.md

 ## Content

-For high-level content recommendations refer to our [Primitives](/components/form/primitives) documentation.
+For high-level content recommendations, refer to our [Primitives](/components/form/primitives) documentation.